 Peer Writing Consultants with special training working with international and multilingual writers are now available at our Peer Writing Center in Angell Hall.
 Consultants marked with an asterisk (*) in the Sweetland Peer Writing Center WCOnline appointment system indicate they are multilingual specialists.
 For more information and to make an appointment visit our In-Person Writing Support page.

-Conversation Circles provide students an opportunity to improve their spoken English in a relaxed environment.
+Chat Cafe conversation groups provide students an opportunity to improve their spoken English in a relaxed environment.
 Each group includes 3-4 undergraduate international and multilingual students and is led by one of our undergraduate, upper-level Peer Writing Consultants.
 Groups meet once a week.

 Writing 120: College Writing for Multilingual Students is a course for international and multilingual students who feel most comfortable with academic writing in a language other than English.
 The components of this course, which include regular one-to-one meetings with the instructor; regular class discussions; reading assignments; opportunities for oral presentations; and frequent writing assignments, are designed to help students develop written fluency and improve their command over the textual, rhetorical, and grammatical conventions of English that are common to a variety of academic disciplines.
 It is recommended that multilingual students enroll in this three-credit course before enrolling in a course that meets the First-Year Writing Requirement.